 There are also several rate control algorithms that can be used by the MAC low layer.
+These are all implemented as subclasses of ns3::WifiRemoteStationManager.
 A complete list of available rate control algorithms is provided in a separate section.

 MAC low layer